blueprint-platform/codegen-blueprint/docs/policies/what-we-do-not-guarantee.md

 * intentional limitations
 * architectural integrity over convenience

-> If a feature is missing, it is often because adding it would weaken the product.
+> If a feature is missing, it is often because adding it would weaken the architectural contract.

-Understanding these non‑guarantees is essential to using Codegen Blueprint correctly.
+Understanding these non-guarantees is essential to using Codegen Blueprint correctly.